The Disney Afternoon: Disney-Kellogg's Alliance

 By August 1996, owing to decreasing business in the syndicated children's television market due to new competitors such as the cable networks Cartoon Network and Nickelodeon, and the new networks The WB and UPN with having children's blocks of their own, Buena Vista agreed with the Leo Burnett agency to market and distribute a revamped version of the block for the 1997–98 and 1998–99 television seasons.
-Buena Vista established a partnership with Leo Burnett and Kellogg's—who had been a major sponsor of The Disney Afternoon, to purchase an amount of dedicated advertising inventory.
+Buena Vista established a partnership with Leo Burnett and Kellogg's—who had been a major sponsor of The Disney Afternoon—to purchase an amount of dedicated advertising inventory.
 The new block did not carry any blanket branding, but was referred to internally as the "Disney-Kellogg Alliance."

-With the September 1, 1997 season started, the block dropped The Disney Afternoon name, a half-hour from the stripped block and the Gargoyles series.
+With the September 1, 1997, season started, the block dropped The Disney Afternoon name, a half-hour from the stripped block and the Gargoyles series.
 Moving to the Disney Channel were Disney's Aladdin and The Lion King's Timon & Pumbaa.
 101 Dalmatians, which was shared with ABC's Disney's One Saturday Morning (which broadcast their own set of episodes), premiered on the block.
 Mighty Ducks and Quack Pack reruns shared the second slot in a Monday, Tuesday, and Wednesdays through Fridays, split respectively.
 DuckTales repeats filled the third half-hour slot, with flexibility for the local station to air it at other times.

 In 1998, Disney reached a deal to program a new children's block for UPN, Disney's One Too, as a replacement for that network's internal UPN Kids block.
 The syndicated block ran until the debut of One Too on September 6, 1999.

 International broadcasts

 In Edmonton, Alberta, Canada, the city's then-independent TV station ITV (now Global Edmonton) produced its own version of The Disney Afternoon over roughly the same period as the American block, but only once per week in a two-hour block on Saturday afternoons, though using the same cartoon lineup as the American weekday block.
 Apart from the animated introduction, the block did not use any Disney-produced wrapper segments, but instead used locally produced live-action segments between programs with host Mike Sobel.

-In Denmark, DR1 started its version of the block ("Disney Sjov") on October 25th, 1991.
-The block was ended on December 30th, 2022.
+In Denmark, DR1 started its version of the block ("Disney Sjov") on October 25, 1991.
+It aired every Friday night and would consist of two half-hour shows along with two classic cartoons, all within one commercial-free hour.
+The block ended on December 30, 2022, in favor of locally produced Nordic children's programming.

-Shows
+Programming

 Over the years, the block featured the following shows: